The first ever group of midwife helpers, known as maternity support assistants, are about to graduate from their two-year apprenticeships at Basildon

 The hospital’s maternity support assistants apprentice scheme was recently praised as “pioneering” by the Royal College of Midwives.

-Before it was introduced assistants known as “clinical health workers” would take the burden off midwives, however the apprenticeship course has made their training far more structured and in-depth.
+Before it was introduced assistants known as “clinical health workers” would take the burden off midwives, however the apprenticeship course has made their training far more structured and

 The course also gives the assistants the chance to learn about healthcare legislation and nursing policies as well as completing coursework and practical assessments.